jyli7/lattice/README.md

 ## How to Use Lattice

-The easiest way to figure out how to use lattice is to read/skim this readme and then check out the code for the sample game (link to game).
+The easiest way to figure out how to use lattice is to read/skim this readme and then check out the code for the [sample game](https://github.com/jyli7/lattice/tree/master/sample_game).

 ### Getting started